AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue which could keep transactional messages in **Waiting** state when performing SOAP calls containing a header.
 (NEO-28737)
 * Fixed an issue that occurred when using the Teradata FDA connector: all the temporary tables were created on only one node of the cluster, which could end up consuming the whole spool space and make Teradata crash.
 The temporary tables are now generated on many nodes.
 (NEO-28230)
 * Fixed an issue when using web applications which led tracking tags to generate incorrect primary keys into the **nms:trackingURL** schema.
 (NEO-27931)
-* Compatility to ODBC 3.x has been enhanced to ensure error message accuracy.
+* Compatibility to ODBC 3.x has been enhanced to ensure error message accuracy.
 * Fixed an issue which could lead to console crashes when custom content templates were used in email deliveries.
 (NEO-31547)
 * Fixed an issue that prevented Tomcat from sending valid responses due to a slow connection or large response size.
 * Fixed an issue which could occur when reading UUID from a PostgreSQL database.
 * Fixed an issue which could lead to performance issues when searching on proposition data linked to offers.
 (NEO-27554)
 * Fixed an issue which lead to the Web process not responding when the IMS service was activated but not responding.
 * Fixed an issue which prevented you from sending a delivery with a group of proofs due to a specific joining mechanism that failed the delivery personalization.
 (NEO-14391)
-* Fixed an issue which failed to send an alert with the alert activity if a query and a enrichment activity targeted the delivery table.
+* Fixed an issue which failed to send an alert with the alert activity if a query and an enrichment activity targeted the delivery table.
 (NEO-25157)

 ## ![](assets/do-not-localize/blue_2.png) Release 21.1.2 - Build 9282 {#release-21-1-2-build-9282}